Heidi Fleiss: Media appearances

-In 1995, Nick Broomfield made a documentary about her prostitution ring called Heidi Fleiss: Hollywood Madam.
-In 2004, a made-for-TV movie was produced called Call Me: The Rise and Fall of Heidi Fleiss.
+In 1995, Nick Broomfield made a documentary about her prostitution ring titled Heidi Fleiss: Hollywood Madam.
+In 2004, a TV movie was produced titled Call Me: The Rise and Fall of Heidi Fleiss.

-In 1996, after having been convicted of being a madam, and shortly before her incarceration for such offences, she was interviewed by Ruby Wax.
+In 1996, after having been convicted of being a madam, and shortly before her incarceration for such offenses, she was interviewed by Ruby Wax.

 Fleiss and reality-TV personality Victoria Sellers hosted and produced an instructional DVD titled Sex Tips with Heidi Fleiss and Victoria Sellers in 2001.

 In January 2010, Fleiss was the third housemate to enter the final Channel 4 series of Celebrity Big Brother in the UK; she was the second to be evicted.
 She did not return for the finale.

 Business interests

-In 2005, Fleiss announced plans to open a brothel in Pahrump, Nevada called "Heidi Fleiss's Stud Farm".
-In 2007, Fleiss opened a laundromat called Dirty Laundry in Pahrump, as her plans for the brothel had been put on hold due to a "slight complication."
+In 2005, Fleiss announced plans to open a brothel in Pahrump, Nevada named Heidi Fleiss's Stud Farm" In 2007, Fleiss opened a laundromat named Dirty Laundry in Pahrump as her plans for the brothel had been put on hold due to a "slight complication".
 In 2009, she said that she had abandoned her plans to open such a brothel because she did not want to "deal with all the nonsense in the sex business".
-Instead, she said, she would focus on renewable energy, which she described as "perfect for Nevada" and "the wave of the future".
+Instead, she said she would focus on renewable energy, which she described as "perfect for Nevada" and "the wave of the future".
 She opened a fashion boutique in Los Angeles after being released from prison.

 As of April 2025, and since at least January 2017, Fleiss owns and manages the Flying S Ranch Ultralight Flightpark, an ultralight private use airport in Pahrump, with FAA designation NV54.